FLASHBACK: It was part Rocky, part Hoosiers

 Welch finished with a crazy statline considering the stage and the opponent: 36 points, 15 rebounds, 5 steals and 4 assists.
 She hit 14 of 19 shots from the field in the game, including a rare four-point play.

-Not to be lost in the story is Spring Valley’s fighting spirit, too.
-The Lady Vikings, after getting dazed, kept slugging away and appeared to gain complete control with an 8-0 fourth-quarter run that made it 59-50 with 3:48 remaining.
+The Lady Vikings, after getting dazed, kept slugging away and appeared to gain complete control of their title defense with an 8-0 fourth-quarter run that made it 59-50 with 3:48 remaining.

 “I thought we were in trouble again,” Baldwin said.
 “We used up so much energy trying to come back.”